nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Crystalline:** Pertaining to or having the structure of crystals, as in the solid crystalline form of the drug molecules in nanocrystals.

-### Expanded Definition and Usage\nDrug nanocrystals offer a significant technological advancement in pharmaceutical development, particularly for drugs that face solubility challenges.
+### Expanded Definition and Usage:
+Drug nanocrystals offer a significant technological advancement in pharmaceutical development, particularly for drugs that face solubility challenges.
 By converting drugs into nanocrystals, manufacturers can significantly increase the surface area of the drug, which leads to faster and more complete dissolution in the body.
 This is particularly advantageous for oral medications, where rapid dissolution can lead to improved absorption and onset of action.
 Additionally, nanocrystals can be engineered to target specific tissues or organs, opening new avenues for treating diseases with higher precision and lower systemic side effects.